Keith-S-Thompson/get-versions/README.md

 Run `get-versions -help` to see a usage message:

-    get-versions:    get each specified revisions of a file from RCS or CVS
+    get-versions: get specified revisions of a file from a version control system Currently supported systems are RCS, CVS, SVN, and Git
     Usage: get-versions [options] file [revision...]
     Option names may be abbreviated uniquely
     Options:
-        -help, usage Display this message and exit -rcs         Use RCS (default if there's an RCS directory) -cvs         Use CVS (default if there's a CVS directory -git         Use Git (default if there's a .git directory in the current directory or any parent)
+        -help, usage Display this message and exit -rcs         Use RCS (default if there's an RCS directory) -cvs         Use CVS (default if there's a CVS directory) -svn         Use SVN (default if there's a .svn directory) -git         Use Git (default if there's a .git directory) in the current directory or any parent)
         NOTE: If more than one default is available, the method must be specified -bynumber    Git only: assign numbers starting at 0 to use as the version